angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 - 1 Watery Grave
 - 1 Island

-If you were to run a splash colour you could replace the Island with the {U}/x dual land of the appropriate type here.
+If you were to run a splash color you could replace the Island with the {U}/x dual land of the appropriate type here.

 #### Grixis Balanced